 Too many executives ask for promotion based on tenure or their employer’s generosity.
-A better approach is to help solve a real company problem (from my Marketing Week column).
+A better approach is to help solve a real company problem.

 Not long ago, I spoke at a large international technology conference.
 The hall was crowded, full of tech-savvy marketers.
 After my keynote, a young guy kicked off the Q&A by saying: “I’ve been a brand manager for two years.
 My reviews are good.
 So I’ve asked my boss when I’ll be promoted.
 But she wouldn’t say.
 What should I do?”
 When he finished, the audience spontaneously applauded.
 The young marketer had obviously hit on a hot topic.